 Heart problems: This medication can cause changes to your heart rate.
 If you have heart failure or heart rhythm problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Kidney function: Changes in kidney function have been seen in certain people who take this medication.
-Taking diuretics (water pills) or aliskiren may further increase the risk of kidney problems.
+Kidney function: Trandolapril may affect the function of the kidneys, causing decreased kidney function, kidney failure, or possibly death.
+The use of diuretics (water pills), nonsteroidal anti-inflammatory drugs (NSAIDs), or aliskiren may further increase risk of kidney problems for people already at risk for this problem.
+Changes in kidney function have been seen in certain people who take this medication.
+Certain people may be more likely to experience changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, or those with severe congestive heart failure).
 If you have kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver problems: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.